Great News! Now Accepting Traditional Medicare

 We understand you may have questions.
 Please watch the video from the Greater National Advocates NOW organization, which may answer many questions you have about Independent Patient Advocates.

-What can a Board Certified Patient Advocate do for me?
+What can a Board Certified Patient Advocate do for me and why should I hire a BCPA?

-A Board Certified Patient Advocate (BCPA) can navigate your healthcare needs every step of the way and empower your decision making.
-The healthcare system is complex and a BCPA can ensure your health and wellbeing are prioritized with healthcare professionals.
+A Board-Certified Patient Advocate (BCPA) can navigate your healthcare needs and empower your decision-making.
+The healthcare system is complex, and a BCPA can ensure that healthcare professionals prioritize your health and well-being.

 The owner of SunNav Healthcare Advocates and its associates do not provide legal or financial advice/services.
 If you need help in these areas please seek help from an appropriate professional.
 Our advocates are unable to provide transportation to our clients, but we can arrange transportation if needed from 3rd party companies.